-- How incidents or complaints of workplace harassment will be investigated and dealt with;
+- how incidents or complaints of workplace harassment will be investigated and dealt with;

-- How a worker who has allegedly experienced workplace harassment and the alleged harasser (if he or she is a worker of the employer) will be informed of the results of the investigation and of any corrective action taken.
+- how a worker who has allegedly experienced workplace harassment and the alleged harasser (if s/he is a worker of the employer) will be informed of the results of the investigation and of corrective action that has been, or will be, taken.